openbaton/docs/docs/nfvo-how-to-use-gui.md

 1. NS Descriptors
 2. VNF Packages
 3. Key Pairs
+4. VNF Descriptors
+5. Marketplace

+### Marketplace

+With the opening of the Openbaton Marketplace, it became possbile to download VNFPackages and NSDs directly into the NFVO, for this, go to Marketplace tab and browse the available packages.
+You can click download button to download and onboard it.

 ### Key Pairs
 You can add a key pairs to use for ssh access to the VMs via *Key Pairs* menu.
 You have two options in terms of adding the keys.